 You're likely to first see your family doctor or a general practitioner.
-However, you may then be referred to a doctor who specializes in treating sleep disorders or an ear, nose and throat specialist.
+However, you may then be referred to a doctor who specializes in treating sleep disorders.

 Because appointments can be brief, and because there's often a lot to talk about, it's a good idea to arrive well-prepared.
 Here's some information to help you get ready for your appointment, and what to expect from your doctor.

 Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
 Ask your partner to describe what he or she hears or notices at night while you're sleeping.

 Or, better yet, ask your sleep partner to go with you to your appointment so that he or she can talk with your doctor about your symptoms.

 - Make a list of all medications, as well as any vitamins or supplements that you're taking.

 - Write down questions to ask your doctor.

 Your time with your doctor may be limited, so preparing a list of questions can help you make the most of your time together.
 For snoring, some basic questions to ask your doctor include: